desiderati/samples/sample-storage/README.md

 # sample-storage

 Please, this is not a scalable solution, since it handles files directly.
-If I wanted a scalable application, probably I would used Firebase.
+If I wanted a scalable application, probably I would used Firebase or AWS S3.
 It is just a sample application that I've created to see how to handle file upload within Spring Boot.

 ## Prerequisites